trumandaniels/Monte-Carlo-Colonel-Blotto/README.md

   Troop Totals:
   10 = 10
   ```
 This theoretical game has no "best" strategy defined by Game Theory, because if a colonel adjusts their troops before battle, there will always be a strategy that the opposing colonel can change to that will beat them.
 The Blotto game solution is cyclical.
-Almost every strategy has a situation where except for a strategy that puts 0 troops into more than half the number of battlefields e.g. [10, 0, 0, 0, 0] or [0, 0, 0, 5, 5] because those will always lose.
+Almost every strategy is viable except for a strategy that puts 0 troops into more than half the number of battlefields e.g. [10, 0, 0, 0, 0] or [0, 0, 0, 5, 5] because those will always lose.
 Assuming no prior information about the opposing colonel’s choices, there isn’t a dominant strategy.

 If instead we assume opposing colonels play random strategies, we can find the best strategies using a Monte Carlo simulation.

-## Solving using Monte Carlo Simulation:
+## Solving With Monte Carlo Simulation:
-I've built a way to test how different distributions perform (also called strategies) by simulating them battling against one another.
-You can see how this pattern plays out below
+When we graph the variance of troop distribution across battlefields, We see how this plays out below

 ![Graph](blotto.png)

-The better strategies perform, the higher they are on the Y-axis
+Basically, the less variance, the better.
+The ideal distribution is having each battlefield with the same number of troops.

 ### -----If you're not interested in how the code works, feel free to skip the rest of this section-----